sammy-kablammy/.config/quick_reference/git_quick_reference.md

 * git switch --create <name>

 # git revert
-undo a commit. it'll stay in the history but its effects will be undone
+undo a commit. it'll stay in the history but its effects will be undone. basically, make a new commit that happens to precisely undo the previous one.

 ## git restore
 revert files to the previous commit